Skip to main content

 volunteers assess a beach in the Fort Bragg area

-1. Add your name to the volunteer interest list to be notified of upcoming New Volunteer Introduction sessions.
+1. Add your name to the volunteer interest list below to be notified of upcoming New Volunteer Introduction sessions.

 2. After attending a New Volunteer Introduction, complete an application, phone interview and background check.